Argelès-sur-Mer

 It is about 25 km from Perpignan.

 Geography

 Argelès-sur-Mer is located in the canton of La Côte Vermeille and in the arrondissement of Céret.

 Argelès-sur-Mer is on the Côte Vermeille at the foot of the Albères mountain range, close to the Spanish border.
 It has the longest beach in the Pyrenées Orientales.

+It is part of the Northern Catalan comarca of Rosselló.

 History

+In 1939, the Argelés concentration camp was created on the beaches near the town.
+At its peak in March 1939, the camp contained about 100,000 Spaniards, mostly soldiers of the defeated Spanish Republican Army.

 During World War II, Argelès-sur-Mer was the location of a concentration camp, where up to 100,000 defeated Spanish Republicans were interned next to a windy beach in abysmal sanitary conditions by the French government after the defeat of the Spanish Republic.
 The refugees streamed to the camp from the winter of 1938/39 after the collapse of the Catalan front following the rebel offensive.